Cr0mb/CS2-GFusion-Python/README.md

 3. Press `Insert` to open or close the GUI while CS2 is running.

 This script must be run with administrator rights.
 The game must be running before you start the script.
+If menu doesn't show you may need to disable anti-virus.

 ---